Healthiest, Most Economical and Environmental Way To Freeze Meat

 After a barrier has formed, store in a loose reusable bag as water will still evaporate from the surface with time.

-Know that ice still evaporates in your freezer so - figure that one out; I dont do this much, but the loose bag wrap should mitigate to much loss of ice.
+Know that ice still evaporates in your freezer.
+I dont freeze in bowle much, but the loose bag wrap should mitigate too much loss of ice.

 Next time you buy frozen whole fish in a loose bag, check the outside for the ice sheild; the fishing industry often applies the same freezing, water spray process to their products.

-If your a lazy ass and don't want to do any of this, at the very least I'd suggest separating your wrapped food while it freezes in your freezer.
+If you are a lazy ass and don't want to do any of this - I'd suggest separate your wrapped food while it freezes in your freezer, freezing in batches.